ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 ------------------------------------------

 To start a dedicated multiplayer server, you should run the dedicated.cmd file.
-This enables OpenTTD to open up a VIO console window to display its output and gather any necessary input.
+This enables OpenCoaster Tycoon to open up a VIO console window to display its output and gather any necessary input.
 Running "openttd -D" directly will result in the console not being displayed.
 You may still pass any other parameters ('-D' is already passed) to